UsernameN0tAvailable/mptcp_simulations/README.md

 In folder scratch/MixedOnOff, the mixed scenario is implemented, which make use of 2 MPTCP and 2 TCP connections which transfer data generated from an On/Off application.

-In folder scratch/MpTcpBulkSend, 5 MPTCP connections transfer data generated from a Bulk Send application.
+In folder scratch/MpTcpBulkSend, the following scenario is implemented: 5 MPTCP connections transfer data generated from a Bulk Send application.

-In folder scratch/MpTcpOnOff, 5 MPTCP connections transfer data generated from an On/Off application.
+In folder scratch/MpTcpOnOff, the following scenario is implemented: 5 MPTCP connections transfer data generated from an On/Off application.

 ### Execution
 Setup and Configuration: